 You know the feeling when everything just makes sense and feels right?
 That's what I've been feeling as I've spent the past few days with the Galaxy S8.
 The new flagship from Samsung features a modern design that will set the trend for 2017.
 Its highlights include the display with its 18.5:9 aspect ratio, changes in the user interface and great performance.
 However, there have been some compromises, too - battery capacity, for instance.
 Read on to find out if the strengths of this device can outweigh the weaknesses.

-Samsung has now launched a limited promotion where you'll receive a free entertainment kit with the purchase of a Galaxy S8 and Galaxy S8+.
-All the details can be found in the release date and price segment.
+Samsung is now launching a Coral Blue version of the S8 and S8+ in the US.
+All the details can be found in the release date and price section below.

 Highlight recent changes